Here are my conclusions on unlocking:

 This issue normally occurs when the iPhone was bought from a carrier as part of a contract.
 Within the contract fee you pay for the handset and the call charges over 12, 24 or 36 months.

-In order to stop you from switching to a cheaper call provider they tie your iPhone 5 to their network.
+In order to stop you from switching to a cheaper call provider they tie your phone to their network.

 In China, Israel, and Singapore network locking is illegal.

-But regardless of local rules, it is universally legal to unlock your iPhone 5.
+But regardless of local rules, it is universally legal to unlock an iPhone 5, 5S or 5C.

 Yes, for the following reasons: